-Remember that any lost, damaged or stolen garden items will be replaced on a new for old basis - so you’ll need to have the right level of cover to buy replacements at today’s prices.
+Remember that if your policy pays out on a new for old basis - you’ll need to have the right level of cover to buy replacements at today’s prices.

 If you need to dig up your garden to access blocked or damaged pipes, your home insurance will usually cover you for accidental damage to underground services if the blockage is your fault.